timescale/docs/use-timescale/ha-replicas/high-availability.md

 Failover is the process of redirecting traffic from your primary to the HA replica within 15 seconds of the primary becoming unresponsive.
-As part of failover, the HA replica is promoted to become the new primary.
-You should not notice this process, except for a connection reset.
+As part of failover, the HA replica is promoted to become the new primary and the connection is reset.
 In the background, a new replica is immediately provisioned for the new primary.

 Failover also helps remove downtime for common operations which would normally